ssfsx17/fight-rpg/05-Rules.md

 - Remove 1 Block token from a target.
 - In map combat, move 5 feet.
+- Combine with 1 Grapple token to grab an opponent, causing 2 damage.
+This is unblockable.

 2 Move tokens can be spent to: